luevano/luevano.xyz/blog/src/a/mail_server_with_postfix.md

 smtps 465/udp
 ```

-Before starting the `postfix` service, you need to run `newaliases` first (but you can do a bit of configuration beforehand).
-Edit the file `/etc/postfix/aliases` and edit accordingly.
+Before starting the `postfix` service, you need to run `newaliases` first, but you can do a bit of configuration beforehand editing the file `/etc/postfix/aliases`.
 I only change the `root: you` line (where `you` is the account that will be receiving "root" mail).
-Check the Arch Wiki for more info and other alternatives/options.
 After you're done, run:

 ```sh
 postalias /etc/postfix/aliases